infeeeee/dyn2py/README.md

 # dyn2py

-Extract python nodes from Dynamo graphs
+Extract python code from Dynamo graphs

 Use cases: